 HISTORY OF GENOMICS: SANGER SEQUENCING

 The scientific discipline known as genomics has dramatically changed since the publication of the Human Reference Genome in 2003, primarily as a result of the introduction and broad-based implementation of new sequencing technologies.1 Prior to the mid-2000s, Sanger sequencing was the predominant DNA sequencing approach, and was used to complete the sequencing of the first human reference genome.
 Frederick Sanger and his colleagues developed Sanger or “chain termination” sequencing in the late 1970s.2 In their original method, four reactions were used to accomplish chain termination by incorporating separate di-deoxynucleoside triphosphates (ddNTPs), each included with a mix of three unmodified deoxynucleoside triphosphates (dNTPs) and a fourth, radiolabeled dNTP.
 Each reaction consisted of the DNA template to be sequenced in a mixture containing a DNA primer, a DNA polymerase, a mixture of four dNTPs, and one of the four ddNTPs.
 Here, the chemistry of ddNTPs, which lack the 3′ hydroxyl group present in a native dNTP, resulted in chain termination when incorporated into a growing DNA chain, as DNA polymerase cannot add another nucleoside without the 3′ hydroxyl group present.
-With multiple rounds of primer elongation, the ddNTPs incorporate randomly in the newly synthesized strands according to the complementary nucleotides of the DNA template.
-By ...
+With multiple rounds of primer elongation, the ddNTPs incorporate randomly in the newly synthesized strands according to the complementary nucleotides of the DNA ...